notiz-dev/notiz/content/blog/floating-form-field-with-tailwindcss.md

 ![Floating Form](assets/img/blog/floating-form-field-with-tailwindcss/floating-form.gif)

+You can follow along in a new project or get the [source code](https://github.com/notiz-dev/floating-form-field-tailwindcss) from GitHub.

 ## Setup

 Let's start in an empty directory and setup up a default `package.json` file using `npm init -y`.